 There are particular attributes that all good properties have.
 Here are a few things to consider when searching for your next investment property.

 Location is a key factor when looking for an investment property.
-It’s best to look for property that’s close to important infrastructure such as transport, schools, medical, and recreational facilities.
+It’s best to look for property that’s close to important infrastructures such as transport, schools, medical, and recreational facilities.
 Living in close proximity to amenities is a priority for many people so you’ll enjoy favourable rental outcomes as well as property growth due to being in a sought-after area.

 Potential urban development